Estimating the confidence of speech spoofing countermeasure: Introduction

 Classification with abstention is an established topic in the machine learning field, and most methods require a separately trained model to decide whether to abstain or not \cite{jiang2018trust}.
 Other studies treat the task as outlier or out-of-distribution (OOD) data detection.
 They propose augmenting classifiers with a trainable confidence estimator \cite{devries2018learning,Lee2018mdistance} or a non-trainable scoring module \cite{NEURIPS2020_f5496252, hendrycks2016baseline}.
 OOD data, which is likely to be misclassified by a classifier, usually receives a low confidence score and can be identified.

-Inspired by the aforementioned studies, this study investigates how and whether it is useful to introduce abstention to DNN-based speech spoofing CMs.
+Inspired by the aforementioned studies, this study investigates how and whether it is useful to introduce abstention to deep neural network (DNN)-based speech spoofing CMs.
 On the basis of two high-performance CMs, we compared a few confidence estimators on the ASVspoof 2019 logical access (LA) database \cite{WANG2020101114} and an additional evaluation set with \emph{unknown} trials from Voice Conversion Challenges (VCC) \cite{Lorenzo-Trueba2018, Yi2020}.
-The results demonstrate that simply using the probability from a softmax as the confidence score lead to overconfidence, which is consistent with findings from other studies \cite{guo2017calibration,minderer2021revisiting}.
+The results demonstrate that simply using the probability from a softmax as the confidence score lead to overconfidence, a finding consistent with other studies \cite{guo2017calibration,minderer2021revisiting}.
 An energy-based confidence scoring method \cite{NEURIPS2020_f5496252} and a confidence branch \cite{devries2018learning} achieved an acceptable performance, and both helped the CM to identity \emph{unknown} trials from the VCC test set.
 Without making decisions on trials with a confidence score lower than the threshold, the CM achieved a better CM EER on the remaining trials.

 The confidence estimators investigated in this study are explained in Sec.~\ref{sec:methods}.
 The experiments are described in Sec.~\ref{sec:exp}.
 This paper ends with a conclusion in Sec.~\ref{sec:con}.
+Codes and datasets used in this study will be available online\footnote{https://github.com/nii-yamagishilab/project-NN-Pytorch-scripts}.

+\begin{textblock*}{19cm}(1cm,1cm) \copyright 2021 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works. \end{textblock*}